radio042/pizza-party/README.md

 - responses: internal topic for the friend responses
 - out: messages here tell you if all friend approve of the suggested pizza

-### Quarkus service with dour Camel routes:
+### Quarkus application with four Camel routes:
-- Scatter: consuming suggestions, e.g. "4 Käse" and sending them in the aligned message format `{ "pizza-type": string }` to the friend routes
+- Scatter: consuming suggestions, e.g. "4 Käse" and sending them in an _agreed upon message format_ to the friend routes.
+Example: `{ "pizza-type": string }`.
-- 2 friend routes: consuming suggestions, checking if the suggestion is part of the preferred pizza types and responding in the aligned message format `{ "pizza-type": string, "approval": boolean}`
+- 2 friend routes: consuming suggestions, checking if the suggestion is part of the preferred pizza types and responding in an _agreed upon message format_.
+Example: `{ "pizza-type": string, "approval": boolean}`.
-- Gather: aggregating the responses of all friends and producing a corresponding message to the output topic in a human-friendly way, e.g. "Nicht alle Freunde sind mit 4 Käse einverstanden"
+- Gather: aggregating the responses of all friends and producing a corresponding message to the output topic in a human-friendly way, e.g. "Nicht alle Freunde sind mit 4 Käse einverstanden".

 ### Overview
 ![scenario](camel-overview.png)